yumingj/Text2Human/README.md

 ## Updates

-- [05/2022] Paper and supplementary video are released.
+- [05/2022] Paper and demo video are released.
-- [05/2022] Web demo is created.
 - [05/2022] Code is released.
 - [05/2022] This website is created.